sydneycasey/sydneycasey.github.io/index.md

 ![Image](https://scontent-ort2-1.xx.fbcdn.net/v/t1.0-9/49608064_2264251306927495_3585183848226357248_n.jpg?_nc_cat=109&_nc_oc=AQlHteCR0kk8YVXtqAFbB2J5ppGvhaCZemB6OA3RAHA6msgt2gcGvkeaFWxbXPfZ1n4&_nc_ht=scontent-ort2-1.xx&oh=01e63dd7dff791d25c74b8f5614245f0&oe=5DCC7DA8)

-## Who is Sydney Casey?
+## Who am I?

-I've always had a very curious and creative spirit.
+As you could guess from the address and wherever you got this link from, my name is Sydney.
+I've been full-stack software engineer for almost one year now.
+Outside of work, I've always had a very curious and creative spirit.
 I like to dive deeply into an array of different creative hobbies and see what sticks.
 In my free time, I make music, write poetry, and create other forms of physical art.
 I'm also passionate about the environment and enjoy spending a lot of time outdoors!

 ## Why Software Engineering?